MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ## Frequently Asked Questions

-I'll update this section as more people begin to build these.
 Please refer to this before asking me any questions!
 If you ask me a question, I'm going to automatically ask you if you read the FAQ and this entire repo first.

 **Q: Can you make one for me?**